Career Management: Faculty

 Part III: The Evaluation Process for Promotion

-Faculty Appointments in the College of Agriculture and Life Sciences
+Faculty Appointments in the College of Agriculture, Life and Environmental Sciences

 - Although the tenure, continuing and career tracks have substantially similar status at The University of Arizona, they are covered under separate sections of the University Handbook for Appointed Personnel.
 The provost issues specific instructions for preparing each type of dossier and separate peer committees (P&T, CS&P, Promotion of POPs) are appointed to evaluate candidates for promotion and/or the award of tenure or continuing status.

 - Members of the general faculty have teaching, research, Extension and service responsibilities and are provided professional and intellectual freedom.
 The tenure-track titles of assistant, associate and full professor - as well as the career-track (non-tenure) titles of assistant, associate and full professor of practice - reflect a focus on classroom teaching on campus.
-Faculty in the continuing track in CALS are professionals in Cooperative Extension (assistant, associate and full agents and specialists) or research professionals (assistant, associate and full research scientists).
+Faculty in the continuing track are professionals in Cooperative Extension (assistant, associate and full agents and specialists).
 Faculty with Extension appointments are expected to perform scholarly activities that include non-formal, off-campus teaching and applied research.

 - Small units may need to add outside faculty to a P&T or CS&P committee to provide the relevant expertise or representation; all additions to committees from outside the unit must be approved by the Assistant Dean for Faculty Advancement, Jean E. McLain.

 Three-Year Review (Required) for Tenure- or Continuing-eligible Faculty